 I have not been married very long, but something I have picked up is just how huge communication is.
 It’s a big deal.
 Regardless of however long you’ve been married, you can probably agree with me on this.
 In our culture where everything is going on at a million miles per second (and that is not even including having a family), Joelle and I have to be incredibly intentional for communication to take place within our marriage, otherwise it just won’t happen.

-That being said, we decided to make a commitment to meet each week and discuss these 5 questions.
+That being said, we decided to make a commitment to meet each week and discuss these 5 questions inspired by Today’s Letters.
 It felt a little strange at first, but over time it became part of our regular rhythm and it has paid off in huge ways for us personally.
 I would suggest these questions to anyone who is married to improve communication and the quality of your relationship with each other.

 We have this discussion every week at the end of the week and make it mandatory for us.
 Yes, we have had to delay getting a chance to discuss these questions every now and then, but we still make an effort to make it happen.
 Let me just make one point to husbands and wives real quick before I write out the questions.